nicholaswilde/solar-battery-charger/README.md

 monitor remotely as well as collect data.
 The board will monitor when the li-ion battery is charging and when charging is complete.
 It can also send notifications when the charge is complete via IFTTT.

+## Current Limitations

+As of the time of this writing, charging the li-ion batteries and using the USB port need to happen separately.
+Therefore, charing the li-ion batteries and charing other things with the USB port can't happen at the same time.

 ## :desktop_computer:&nbsp; Hardware
 - 15X [Energizer LED Solar pathway Lights](https://outdoorsolaroutlet.com/products/new-led-energizer-10pack-solar-pathway-lights-outdoor-stainless-steel-bronze)
 - 1X [Adafruit Feather Huzzah ESP8266](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/)